Hog-CERN/Hog/docs/02-Maintainer-Manual/03-Virtual-Machines.md

 The ATLAS TDAQ group provides a dedicated Virtual Machine accessible by all groups having a cern service account.
 More information on this machine can be found in the [ATLAS common firmware Virtual Machine](#ATLAS_common?firmware_virtual_machine) section.

-If you want to use your private Virtual Machine you can find more infromation in the [Setting up a dedicated Virtual Machine](#setting_up_a_dedicated_Virtual_Machine) section.
+If you want to use your private Virtual Machine you can find more information in the [Setting up a dedicated Virtual Machine](#setting_up_a_dedicated_Virtual_Machine) section.

 ## Setting up a dedicated Virtual Machine